kapicorp/kapitan/docs/secrets.md

 ed25519 - Generates a ed25519 private key (PKCS#8).
-publickey - Derives the public key from a revealed private key i.e. `||reveal:path/to/encrypted_private_key|publickey` rsapublic - Derives an RSA public key from a revealed private key i.e. `||reveal:path/to/encrypted_private_key|rsapublic` (deprecated, use `publickey` instead)
+publickey - Derives the public key from a revealed private key i.e. `||reveal:path/to/encrypted_private_key|publickey` rsapublic - Derives an RSA public key from a revealed private key i.e. `||reveal:path/to/encrypted_private_key|rsapublic` (deprecated, use `publickey` instead) inputstr - Uses the string specified by you to write the secret; insert your secret after a colon i.e `||inputstr:your_text`

 ```